How to Measure, Analyze and Improve FCR

 Industry Average for FCR

-SQM’s customer survey research shows that the call center industry average for FCR is 70%.
+SQM’s research shows that the call center industry average for FCR is 70%.
 For every 1% improvement in FCR, a call center reduces its operating costs by 1%.
 A 1% improvement in FCR performance equals $286,000 in annual operational savings for the average midsize call center.

 SQM’s research shows that 70% of clients who consistently measure their FCR utilizing the post-call customer survey method improve year-over-year.
 The FCR gain by these call centers ranges from 1-20%.
 Call centers that implement a post-call survey FCR measurement can expect an average FCR improvement of 3% or better, and in most cases, FCR improvement takes place within 90 days.